Prafukl/Prafukl/README.md

 - 🛠 **Support Engineering:** In addition to my technical skills, I'm also experienced in support engineering.
 I'm dedicated to helping users and clients resolve technical issues, providing top-notch support, and ensuring smooth system operations

 - 📝 **Technical Writing:** I have a passion for writing about computer software and hardware.
 I love sharing my knowledge and insights through articles and documentation.
 You can find my tech articles on [Medium](https://medium.com/@yourusername)

+#### Cloud Services:
+- ☁️ **Azure:** Experienced in deploying and managing applications on Microsoft Azure cloud platform.
+Proficient in utilizing Azure services such as Azure SQL Database, Azure Functions, and Azure Storage.

+- ☁️ **AWS (Amazon Web Services):** Skilled in building and deploying applications on AWS cloud infrastructure.
+Familiar with various AWS services including Amazon S3, EC2, Lambda, and RDS.

+- ☁️ **GCP (Google Cloud Platform):** Proficient in leveraging Google Cloud Platform for developing and deploying scalable applications.
+Experienced with GCP services like Google Cloud Storage, Compute Engine, and BigQuery.

+- ☁️ **File Cloud Services:** Well-versed in utilizing file cloud services for storing and managing files securely.
+Experienced with services like Dropbox, Google Drive, and OneDrive for seamless file storage and sharing.

 #### Languages and Tools:
 - 💻 Python, Java, SQL
 - 🛢️ PostgreSQL, MongoDB, Redis